Residents, Graduates and Faculty in the News

-Rashida Mengi, MD, PGY2, recently presented advice on how to deal with insomnia.
+Rashida Mengi, MD, PGY2, presented advice on how to deal with insomnia.
 View her videos Treating Insomnia and Severe Insomnia.
 Dr. Mengi also addressed How to identify serious memory loss and more recently discussed the nuances how much alcohol is is too much When Drinking Alcohol Becomes Too Much.

 Zoe Kostarellis, MD, PGY2, offered advice on keeping kids healthy and in school.

 Amber Robins, MD, Class of 2017, She is the author of "The Write Prescription: Finding the 'Right' Spiritual Dosage to Overcome Any Obstacle."
 And, "The Chronicles of Women in White Coats", along with contributing authors.